paulbutcher/ScalaMock/quick_start.md

 permalink: /quick-start/
 ---

 This article describes how to use ScalaMock in your tests.
 Because it is just an introduction to ScalaMock, it describes only the basic usage of this mocking framework.
-For more details please refer to the [User Guide](/user-guide/).
+For more details, please refer to the [User Guide](/user-guide/).

 ## Installation